Stages in the Legislative Process

 There are special rules dealing with the introduction of bills that involve the expenditure of public funds and bills that are based on ways and means motions.

 Business of Ways and Means [Financial Procedures]

 The first real stage in the legislative process is the introduction and first reading of the bill in the House of Commons.
 Once the notice period has passed, the Member or Minister seeks leave to introduce his or her bill when the item “Introduction of Government Bills” or “Introduction of Private Members’ Bills” is called during Routine Proceedings.

 A Member normally provides a brief summary of the bill he or she is introducing.
-A Minister rarely provides any explanation when requesting leave to introduce a bill, but is permitted to and often does so later, under "Statements by Ministers", during Routine Proceedings.
+A Minister rarely provides any explanation when requesting leave to introduce a bill but is permitted to and may do so later, under “Statements by Ministers”, during Routine Proceedings.

 The motion for second reading may be amended.
 Three types of amendments are permitted:

-- a three months' or six months' hoist, which seeks to postpone consideration of the bill for three or six months;
+- a three months’ or six months’ hoist, which seeks to postpone consideration of the bill;

 - a reasoned amendment, which requests that the House not give second reading to a bill for a specific reason; or